Label: KETOROLAC TROMETHAMINE- ketorolac tromethamine solution

 These highlights do not include all the information needed to use KETOROLAC TROMETHAMINE OPHTHALMIC SOLUTION 0.5% safely and effectively.
 See full prescribing information for KETOROLAC TROMETHAMINE OPHTHALMIC SOLUTION 0.5%.

-KETOROLAC TROMETHAMINE ophthalmic solution 0.5%
+KETOROLAC TROMETHAMINE ophthalmic solution 0.5%, for topical ophthalmic use

 Initial U.S. Approval: 1991